ANALYSIS-Flexible inflation targets a recipe for bond market turbulence

 Flexible inflation mandates make it harder to judge just how hot inflation will be allowed to run and whether central banks are at risk of moving too late.

-Euro area annual inflation is above 4%, while the U.S. consumer price index likely exceeded 5% last month, stoked by supply bottlenecks and red-hot commodity prices.
+Euro area annual inflation is above 4%, while the U.S. consumer price index exceeded 6% last month, stoked by supply bottlenecks and red-hot commodity prices.

 While central banks cannot control such factors, they often act early to ensure consumers' expectations of future inflation do not translate into significantly higher wages.